Presenting Mr & Mrs – Confetti and Congratulations

 Another groom’s handshake.
 It’s a shame that a photograph doesn’t capture sound.
 I often look at wedding photos and wonder what they were saying.

-The moment before two people hug is often photographically better than the hug itself…
+The moment before two people hug is often better to photograph than the hug itself.
+Where possible, I try to capture both.

 Setting Up for Congratulations Shots

-Sometimes there’s a chance to direct where the couple stand for these meetings and greetings.
+Sometimes there’s a chance to direct where the couple stands during these meetings and greetings.
 Often, it’s as the guests are leaving the church.
 If the spot they choose isn’t the best for me, I might suggest they turn slightly or stand facing the light.
 This is one of the few moments of manipulation a reportage photographer should give.

 Chapter 7: Posed Photographs – To please the In-laws? – Next>>>>